Canada seeks to boost transparency with new security review agency

-OTTAWA Canada's government on Tuesday introduced legislation that would expand oversight of its security and intelligence agencies, while enabling the country's electronic spy agency to assist the military with cyber operations.
+OTTAWA (Reuters) - Canada's government on Tuesday introduced legislation that would expand oversight of its security and intelligence agencies, while enabling the country's electronic spy agency to assist the military with cyber operations.

 Prime Minister Justin Trudeau intended the legislation to make good on a 2015 campaign pledge to modify a law passed by the former Conservative government that boosted powers of police and intelligence agencies.